 You probably don’t want to mess with the rest; however, one thing you should check is the value for the Booking Cutoff Date (near the bottom of the form).
 Having it blank defaults to the beginning of the class, so that’s a safe value.

 Double-check all your entries.
 If you see a solid red box to the left of Standard/Edit under the Tickets heading that means there is an error.
+Try closing the process (Publish), refresh the system (spiraling arrow icon) and open it up again.

 When you are sure everything is OK, click Submit Event.